MislavJaksic/College-Labs/README.md

 During my graduate studies at the University of Zagreb, Faculty of Electrical Engineering and Computing, I've had the pleasure of documenting, testing and implementing a plethora of algorithms.
 The solutions are grouped into folders by course.
-Additional information about the course or exercise can be found in its respective folders.
+Additional information about the course or exercise can be found in its respective folder.

 ### [APR](http://www.fer.unizg.hr/en/course/apr) (eng.
 Computer Aided Analysis and Design)